 - An upgrade of a common fabrication facility is supported

-- A theory post-doc in relation to experiments in an IQUPS lab has been selected
+- A theory post-doc in relation to experiments in an IQUPS lab has been founded

 The kick-off meeting of IQUPS took place on January 20th 2017.
 It gathered 70 participants.
 There were 4 long talks and 23 short presentations.